MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactable-setup-types/throwable-setup.md

 2. The avatar is aiming the object.
 3. The avatar is throwing the object.

-Each of these phases has its own distinct settings, but some settings are found in three phases.
+Each of these phases has its own distinct settings, but some settings are found in all three phases.
 For example, each phase has a *Hand Pose Shape* that's unique to that phase.
 Note that the phases aren't listed in order in the *Mesh Interactable Setup* component; the settings for phase 1, holding the object, are in the **Hand positioning** section at the bottom of the component.
-Settings for phase 2, aiming the object, are in the **Interaction Settings** > **Aim Configuration Settings**, and settings for phase 3, throwing the object, are in the **Interaction Settings** > **Throw Configuration Settings** section.
+Settings for phase 2, aiming the object, are in the **Interaction Settings** > **Aim Configuration Settings** section, and settings for phase 3, throwing the object, are in the **Interaction Settings** > **Throw Configuration Settings** section.

 ## Interaction Settings